Are you the teacher who likes to jump right into the lesson and not waste time? That may work for you, but it might not be working for the students!

 For higher-level students, you can use more “abstract” things where there are many possible answers.
 You can also use more difficult vocabulary words.

 You may also want to use this as a warm-up for a holiday lesson about Christmas, Easter, or Thanksgiving.
 Here are more tips for these special classes: ESL Halloween Activities.

 The students have to think about which one is different and also say why.
 If you don’t make students say why, the activity is too easy and takes about 10 seconds!

-Here are the answers for the previous four examples.
+Here are the answers to the previous four examples.

 1. onion, because not a fruit.

 2. mouth, because upper 1/2 of body.